dmallia17/dmallia17.github.io/projects.markdown

-I distinctly remember enjoying the second chapter when I first read it in an independent study, as it does a nice job of building you up to understanding the "full" RL problem context, and introducing you to ideas of exploration and updates.
+I distinctly remember enjoying the second chapter when I first read it in an independent study, as it does a nice job of building you up to understanding the "full" RL problem context, and introducing you to ideas of exploration and estimates.
 Fresh from my thesis work where I had used the straightforward but powerful R shiny package to make an interface for working with Bayesian networks, I figured why not pop 2 balloons with one stone (leave the birds alone!) and get my RL refresh while sharpening my R / shiny skills.